 Amazon has a good selection of resins:

-- Bondo Fiberglass Resin is a popular option for a good price
+- Bondo Fiberglass Resin

 - If you want water clear casting resin, check out Environmental Tech Clear Casting Resin

 (note: When buying a resin, make sure to also buy the catalyst/hardener.
 Some companies sell both as a package, but sometimes you will need to buy them separately).

 Crystal quartz (or another piezoelectric crystal such as amethyst, citrine or tourmaline) is a must for orgonite.
 It usually works out cheapest to buy these in bulk